mcaralp/cellular.js/README.md

 ### Setup function

 This function is called one time at the beginning of the sketch.
-It is used to initialize the automation with the help of configuration functions like  `createAutomaton()` or `framerate()`.
+It is used to initialize the automation with the help of setup functions like  `createAutomaton()` or `framerate()`.
 Please refer to the API section to get the full list of functions.

 ```javascript
 function setup()